KMiOpenBlockchain/isws2022-demonstrator/README.md

 ```

-Code snippet from ISWS 2022 Demonstrator for acnhoring with tokens:
+Code snippet from ISWS 2022 Demonstrator for anchoring with tokens:
 ```

 let dataToAnchor = <the rdf code that was anchored>;